gnulnx/anouman/README.md

         source /path/to/your/virtualenv/activate
         pip install anouman

+**Step 3:** Setup you STATIC_ROOT and STATIC_MEDIA files.
+We recommend installing into the package location.
+For example if your domain name is example.com and your odeployment user is anouman then we suggest:

+        STATIC_ROOT=/home/anouman/example.com/static_root
+        MEDIA_ROOT=/home/anouman/example.com/media_root

+This will keep your entire site bundled up in one nice neat directory, which turns out to be incredibly useful if you want to deploy and manage more than one site...

-**Step 2:** Create an anouman package that will be deployable on an anouman loaded
+**Step 3:** Create an anouman package that will be deployable on an anouman loaded
         server.
 Start by navigating to the directory containing your django project.
         This is the directory you originall ran "django-admin.py startproject".